Exercise - Create a table and import data into your Microsoft Dataverse database

 In the upper right, click Import.

 After the data has been successfully imported, you'll see the total number of inserts and updates.
 Now let's go take a quick look at the imported data

-On the left, select Entities.
+On the left, select tables.

-Select the Pet entity.
+Select the Pet table.

-On the entity designer toolbar, select Data.
+On the table designer toolbar, select Data.